 As expats, we can vote in the local elections.
 I would suggest learning a bit about the candidates and the parties and vote.
 Being involved in all parts of the society is the way to feel at home.

 14. Supermarket and International shops.

 International shops are amazing because those are the only places you can find specific items.
 I missed green walnut preserve and rose jam.
 I don’t eat jam often and I usually prefer the homemade one, but I missed those items.
 Finding them in an international shop was great.
-I also stocked up with loads of things I never tried before, like Polish pickles, Hungarian red pepper paste (similar to tomato paste), Turkish Chilal cheese and many other things.
+I also stocked up with loads of things I never tried before, like Polish pickles, Hungarian red pepper paste (similar to tomato paste).
 Unless you live next to one of those, buying from a supermarket is essential.
 Another downside of buying from international shops is that products are more expensive.
 I get similar ingredients from the supermarket, after I tried a few (not that I’m complaining about that).

 I was surprised to hear someone who lived a few years in UK that they can’t find two types of cheese.
 I told them where to find one of them in international shops and the other one can be bought from any supermarket, it’s called salad cheese and it’s similar with the type of cheese eaten everywhere in Romania.

 The last way to make you feel at home in a foreign country is knowing a bit about the local history.
 I used to listen to the Beatles and they were from Liverpool, so for me it was something I had in common.
 When I had friends over and I talked about Liverpool, it felt like I’ve been living here for years.